-Over the past 15 years, more than 100 volunteers from the UK have taken up placements with The Mango Tree in Kenya and Tanzania.
+Over the past 20 years, over 100 volunteers from the UK have taken up placements with The Mango Tree in Kenya and at KPC in Tanzania.

-The programme supports our values around inclusion and diversity as well as supporting cultural exchange – helping to break down barriers between people from different cultures and environments, and enabling young people to learn from each other.
+Volunteering supports our philanthropic values and our aims to promote inclusion and diversity by providing opportunities for cultural exchange.
+Our volunteering programme has helped to break down barriers between people from different cultures and environments, and enabled young people to learn from each other.
 Over the years many student volunteers have revisited TMT.
-Some return to take up internships or conduct research with our support and have gone on to pursue careers in international development.
+Some have returned to take up internships or conduct research, and others have gone on to pursue careers in international development.

 Alison Wood